 Soccer Vs. Football Field: Big Comparison Guide

 • Center-positioned at both of the goal lines.

-• The vertical posts are required to extend over the crossbar, standing at 18 feet 6 inches (5.6 meters) apart, and 35 feet (10.7 meters) high.
+• The vertical posts must extend over the crossbar, standing 18 feet 6 inches (5.6 meters) apart and 35 feet (10.7 meters) high.

+Soccer Vs. Football Field: Big Comparison Guide